Articles

 • The not-so-good parts

-The Free version doesn't include the checkout features you need. $108/year might be beyond volunteer budgets.
+The Free version does not include the checkout features you need. $99 a year might be beyond volunteer budgets.
 Manual entry for older books without barcodes.

 • Best for

-Hospice libraries with newer books that have barcodes and a small budget for $9/month.
+Hospice libraries with newer books that have barcodes and a small budget for $9 a month.

-Full disclosure: I built this one.
 YourBookNest.com is designed specifically for small lending libraries, rather than trying to be everything to everyone.
-It focuses on essentials: tracking checkouts and due dates without overwhelming volunteers.
+It focuses on the essentials, tracking checkouts and due dates without overwhelming volunteers.

-You add your books, check them out to borrowers, and see who has what and when it's due.
+You add your books, check them out to borrowers, and see who has what and when it is due.
 It works on any device with internet and requires no installation.

 • What it costs

-Free for collections under 100 books. £40/year for larger collections.
+Free for collections under 100 books. $60/year for larger collections.

 • The good parts

 Dead simple to learn - volunteers can start using it in minutes.
-A beautiful, modern interface that doesn't resemble software from 2005.
+A beautiful, modern interface that does not resemble software from 2005.
 No barcode scanner needed.
 Works on phones, tablets, and computers.
 Designed for high-trust environments like hospices.
 Perfect for volunteers with no tech background.

 • The not-so-good parts